 Note: If your dog suffers from pancreatitis or other sensitive stomach issues, always use treats under the guidance of your consulting vet.

 Keep your CAT slim with these light treats...

 Zeal Free-Range Chicken Fillets are a delicious and healthy reward treat for all breeds of dogs and cats.
 They are low in fat, and high in protein.

 These treats contain a unique formula designed to gently calm and appease cats.
 With organic hemp and L-tryptophan, these non-intoxicating treats can be used to reduce stress.

 As the #1 Vet-Recommended Feline Dental Treat, Feline Greenies help your cat maintain good dental care.
 They are also low in calories and high on flavour.

-If you're using treats as a way of encouraging exercise, there's also a range of interactive 'eat and treat'-style toys such as the Catit Senses Food Tree, the All For Paws Interactive Fetch N Treat and the Interactive Food Maze.
+If you're using treats as a way of encouraging exercise, a range of interactive 'eat and treat'-style puzzle feeders are also available.
+Our top puzzle feeders include:

 Smudge: Bone Appetit!
 Speaking of bones, my body is already purrfect, so none of that applies to me.
-You on the other paw, Frankie, should take note!
+You on the other paw, Skip, should take note!

 Smudge: Let's move on to our THIRD New Year's Resolution.

 Pets are an excellent motivation to get up and get moving - who needs a gym membership when you can get out and explore with your best friend?
 Plus, we think they'll look quite fetching in a funky new collar and lead combination.